SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 - ABAP SQL statements use the ABAP SQL interface.
 This interface transforms all ABAP SQL statements that access the standard database of an AS ABAP to  platform-dependent SQL and forwards the results to the database system.
 - Generally bear in mind the [performance notes](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_perfo.htm) when using
     ABAP SQL.
-The considerations there are not relevant for this cheat sheet since the focus is on syntactical options.
+The considerations there are not relevant for this cheat sheet since the focus is on syntax options.

+## Excursion: Database Tables and Views

 <details>
-  <summary>Excursion: Database Tables and Views</summary>
+  <summary>Expand to view the details</summary>
 <br>

 This section provides bullet points on database tables and views which contain persisted data.
 Note that the code snippets in this cheat sheet focus on database tables as [data source](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendata_source_glosry.htm "Glossary Entry") for ABAP SQL statements.